TritonDataCenter/manta/docs/operator-guide.md

 Right now, marlin uses only a single shard.

-Currently, the hash ring topology for electric-moray is created once during Manta setup and stored as an image in an SDC imgapi.
+Currently, the hash ring topology for electric-moray is created once during Manta setup and stored as an image in a Triton imgapi.
 The image uuid and imgapi endpoint are stored in the following sapi parameters:

-    HASH_RING_IMAGE             The hash rimg image uuid
+    HASH_RING_IMAGE             The hash ring image uuid
     HASH_RING_IMGAPI_SERVICE    The imageapi that stores the image.

 In a cross-datacenter deployment, the HASH_RING_IMGAPI_SERVICE may be in